 \end{widetext} where $\delta_{\lambda}=\omega_{\lambda}-\omega_0$.
 To compute the relevant von Neumann entropies we trace over the degrees of freedom excluded from $X_f$ using the two-qubit representation of the density matrix $\rho_{SX_f}$.
-For example, a single realisation of $\rho_{SX_f}$ is composed by eliminating $(\#E-m)$ randomly selected (i): sub-environments from the pure state (\ref{eq:state}) or (ii): pseudomodes from the mixed state solution of Eq. (\ref{eq:PMme}).
+For example, a single realization of $\rho_{SX_f}$ is composed by eliminating $(\#E-m)$ randomly selected (i) subenvironments from the pure state (\ref{eq:state}) or (ii) pseudomodes from the mixed state solution of Eq. (\ref{eq:PMme}).
 The latter is given by

 where $\ket{0}_P$ denotes the collective vacuum of the pseudomodes.
 In addition, the the un-normalized state vector $\ket{\widetilde{\psi}(t)}$ reads